clearlinux/clear-linux-documentation/source/clear-linux/concepts/restart.rst

 is relatively short, you can use this option to restart all impacted services when you log in on the system.

-If you pass both options (:option:`-a` and :option:`-n`), :command:`clr-
-service-restart` displays a complete list of system services that need a restart.
-Use both options to verify that all desired daemons have been restarted.
+If you pass both options (:option:`-a` and :option:`-n`), :command:`clr-service-restart` displays a complete list of system services that require a restart.
+Use both options to verify that all desired daemons are restarted.

 Telemetry